-The policy will be promoted at every opportunity particularly in assemblies, PHSE and RE when the curriculum can provide a way in to discussions about relationships and respect for others.
-Within all aspects of the curriculum children will be expected to work with others and behaviour which demonstrates tolerance and an understanding of others feelings will be rewarded and used as a positive role model.
+The policy will be promoted at every opportunity, particularly in worship, PHSE/SRE and RE when the curriculum can provide a way into discussions about relationships and respect for others.
+Within all aspects of the curriculum children will be expected to work with others and behaviour which demonstrates tolerance and an understanding of others' feelings will be rewarded and used as a positive role model.